Skip to main content

 What Is the Initial Role of Lifestyle in Peptide Therapy?

-Before beginning a protocol like for sleep, establishing a consistent lifestyle foundation is a primary objective.
+Before beginning a protocol like peptide therapy for sleep, establishing a consistent lifestyle foundation is a primary objective.
 This approach prepares the body, creating a stable baseline from which to measure progress and ensuring the therapy is introduced into a system that is prepared to leverage it.

 Physical activity, particularly when timed correctly, helps to regulate the body’s natural circadian rhythm, the internal 24-hour clock that governs sleep-wake cycles.
 Morning exposure to sunlight combined with physical movement sends a powerful “wake up” signal to your brain, which in turn helps to regulate the timing of melatonin release in the evening, preparing you for sleep.